DoTheEvo/XCPng-basics/README.md

 format and can be browsed in `/usr/share/xapi/vm-templates`.<br>

 * New > VM
-* picking template
+* Select template
 * vCPU, RAM, socket
-* iso
+* ISO
-* network default
+* Network default
-* disks - change the name, set the size
+* Disk - change the name, set the size

 ### Guest Additions